The cost of impaired driving in Canada

 Understanding the legal limits for alcohol and drug consumption while driving is crucial, as even small amounts can impair judgment and reaction time.

-● 3-4 drinks could put you at or over 0.08% BAC, making it illegal to drive.
+- 3-4 drinks could put you at or over the 0.08% BAC limit, making it a criminal offence to drive.

 Even if you think you “feel fine,” alcohol impairs judgment, reaction time, and coordination – all of which are key skills needed for safe driving.